World tour of Ulysses S. Grant: Aftermath

 In 1881, Grant traveled to Mexico City, as a proponent of international free trade, and gained a concession from the Mexican government for the construction of the Mexican Southern Railroad.
 Díaz, Grant, and Matthias Romero were included as the company's corporate founders.
 In October 1882, Grant persuaded Guatemala President Justo Rufino Barrios to extend the railroad line 250 miles into his country.

 The Civil War, presidency, and world tour had given Grant a purpose in life.
 His return to the United States and New York resettlement into private life, however, was not altogether easy.
 Grant turned to speculation on Wall Street but lost $150,000 after a stock panic in 1884.
 Dying of throat cancer Grant penned his Personal Memoirs published by his friend Mark Twain, which earned his family $450,000.
 Grant would not be able to enjoy the financial relief of his family or the popularity of his only book.
 Grant died on July 23, 1885.

-The first President, while in office, to circumnavigate the world was Lyndon B. Johnson, around Christmas 1967.
-Johnson, on Air Force One, flew from Washington D.C. to Australia, to attend the memorial service of Prime Minister Harold Holt.
-On the way to Australia, Air Force One stopped to refuel in Hawaii.
-From Australia, after the Holt memorial service, Johnson flew to Thailand, Vietnam, Pakistan, Rome, Ireland, and back to Washington D.C.
-The total trip lasted four days while Johnson flew accompanied by the press corp.
-Without any reference to Grant, the world trip was called the “First Presidential Around-the-World Trip”.
-President Johnson's around the world flight was a spur of the moment decision by Johnson, and was only recognized by the State Department, as a 48 hour round trip to Australia.